iTwin/itwinjs-core/docs/changehistory/NextVersion.md

   const builder = new ContentBuilder(imodel, dataProvider);
   ```

-### Package @bentley/geometry-core
+### Changes in `@bentley/geometry-core`

 #### Remove deprecated methods

-- `CurveCurve` intersection methods which formerly returned a pair of arrays (with matched length and corresponding CurveLocationDetail entries) now return a single array whose entries each have the two corresponding CurveLocationDetails.
+- `CurveCurve` intersection methods that formerly returned a pair of arrays (with matched length and corresponding CurveLocationDetail entries) now return a single array whose entries each have the two corresponding CurveLocationDetails.
   - The affected methods are
     - For computing intersections among of the (simple xy projection of) curves:
       - old `CurveCurve.intersectionXY (...) : CurveLocationDetailArrayPair`